-The Project proposes to construct a medical marijuana facility for the purposes of indoor cultivation with supporting infrastructure improvements on approximately 9.78 net acres in accordance with City Ordinance 552 and 553.
-The property is zoned Light Industrial, this zone is intended to provide for any and all industrial uses operating entirely in enclosed buildings, and those requiring limited and screenable outdoor storage space.
+The Project proposes to construct a marijuana facility for the purposes of indoor cultivation and processing with supporting infrastructure improvements on approximately 9.27 acres in accordance with City Ordinance 552 and 553.
+The property is zoned Light Industrial; this zone is intended to provide for any and all industrial uses operating entirely in enclosed buildings, and those requiring limited and screen-able outdoor storage space.
 The Project site is largely segregated from the City's intense residential and commercial uses.
 This is consistent with the City's General Plan land use designation.